Alternative and Complimentary Medicine | Holistic health for your whole being

 Moxibustion is the brother of acupuncture.
 In the chinese character of ‘acupuncture’ (针灸), the second kanji actually means moxibustion.

 In general mugwort has warming, moving and nourishing energetics.
-Therefore, moxa is generally used as a yang-er counterpart of acupuncture.

 What ot expect